- About Redmond

 From its earliest days of stagecoaches and steamboats, a natural progression of better roads and dependable transportation helped facilitate the area's growth.
 In 1963, the Evergreen Point floating bridge was completed, initiating vigorous residential development.
 This was followed by commercial growth, fueled by a number of high-tech and service industries, that began modestly in the 1970s.

 Today, Redmond enjoys a diverse and growing economic base.
-The community is home to some of the major high-tech firms in the country, including Microsoft, Nintendo of America, Honeywell, General Dynamics Airborne Electronic Systems, and Medtronic Emergency Response Systems.
+The community is home to many unique and vital high-tech firms in the country, including Microsoft, Nintendo of America, Honeywell, Oculus, Stryker, and SpaceX.
 Redmond is also the headquarters of such businesses as Genie Industries.
-A strong retail sector is enhanced by Redmond Town Center, an open-air mixed-use center featuring 110 stores, 22 restaurants, one hotel, and 600,000 square feet of office space.
+A strong retail sector is enhanced by Redmond Town Center, an open-air mixed-use center featuring more than 100 shops, restaurants, and entertainment experiences.

 From an original incorporated area of three square blocks, the City has expanded to its present size of over 17.25 square miles.
 Regional growth around the Eastside will continue to impact Redmond as more people and businesses are attracted to the area.